Humble & Fred: Background

-CFNY 'Toronto's Modern Rock' years (1989-1991)
+CFNY 'Toronto's Modern Rock' years (1989–1991)

 The 5:30-9:30 a.m. morning drive time program began in August 1989 on CFNY-FM with Glassman as the sole host and Patterson as the sports anchor.
 In addition to comedy bits and musical numbers, the program featured two news and sports updates per hour.
 As the comedic banter between the host and sports anchor became an increasingly prominent feature of the show, Patterson was eventually promoted to full co-host.
 Another frequent on-air contributor was the show's producer Dan Duran, who, while simultaneously working at CFNY and Humble & Fred, also pursued side jobs as voice performer, TV personality, and aspiring actor.

-The new morning show posted solid ratings from the get-go despite facing some opposition even from the station's staff, including the afternoon drive time host Alan Cross.
+The new morning show posted solid ratings from the get-go despite facing some opposition even from the station's staff, including the afternoon drive time host Alan Cross, who wasn't a big fan of Humble & Fred at the time.
 With the legacy of the "Spirit of Radio" concept looming large over CFNY, and especially with all the organizational turmoil the station had experienced over the two years since legendary program director and creator of "Spirit of Radio" David Marsden's 1987 removal, many of the remaining staff were intent on seeing CFNY continue to be run the way it had been under Marsden.
 They mostly saw the station's new morning man Glassman and his show as more examples of conventional corporate trends being injected into CFNY, generally treating him with contempt.
 Though Marsden's "Spirit of Radio" concept had officially been laid to rest—with CFNY FM 102 "Toronto's Modern Rock" now used in promos and playlists being rotated more often than before—the station still retained a lot of its old essence, playing The Pixies, New Order, and Depeche Mode while also championing the emerging Madchester scene as well as Nine Inch Nails' debut Pretty Hate Machine.

 In 1990, CFNY program director Kingsbury was lured away by Western International Communications, taking the VP of programming position that put him in charge of CHOG (newly-rebranded as 'AM 640 The Hog') and CFNY's main competitor Q107.
 Reiner Schwarz, who had already been performing the general manager duties as well due to Crookston being on long-term disability leave as a result of getting hit by a car, took over the vacant PD post at CFNY.